 At Cranbourne Gardens, the construction and planting of a water-efficient landscape in the Australian Garden supported by weather-based irrigation scheduling, including an automated weather station on-site, supports our commitment to the sustainable use of water.

-The Working Wetlands project has seen the revitalisation of the lake system at Royal Botanic Gardens Melbourne.
+The Working Wetlands project has seen the revitalisation of the lake system at Melbourne Gardens.

 Stormwater is harvested, filtered and then stored for future use in holding tanks in the Gardens.
 The lake wetland areas are planted with aquatic species that clean harvested water by removing harmful elements, thus ensuring its quality for irrigation within the Gardens.
 Increased water self-sufficiency has restored lake water levels and water flow in Fern Gully, introducing attractive new wetlands.

 These wetland areas provide habitat for native wildlife populations such as waterbirds, frogs and other native aquatic fauna including long-necked tortoises, eels and native water rats.